Skip to main content

 What is the trailing drawdown?

-• As your account balance increases, the drawdown threshold moves upward while maintaining the same distance from the peak balance.
+A trailing drawdown is a risk threshold that follows the account's highest balance.
+As your account balance increases, the drawdown threshold moves upward while maintaining the same distance from the peak balance.

 Key characteristics:

-• the drawdown only moves upward
+• The drawdown only moves upward.

-• it never moves downward
+• It never moves downward.

-• falling below the threshold results in account failure
+• Falling below the threshold results in account failure.

-Intraday Trailing Drawdown Accounts
+Intraday Trailing Drawdown accounts

-• For Intraday accounts, the trailing drawdown updates in real time during the trading session.
+For Intraday accounts, the trailing drawdown updates in real time during the trading session and follows the Auto-Liquidate Peak Balance, which includes unrealized profits.

-• Once this level is reached, the threshold stops moving permanently, even if the account continues making new highs.
+Important cap rule: the Intraday trailing drawdown only moves upward until the liquidation threshold reaches Initial Balance + $100.
+Once this level is reached, the threshold stops moving permanently, even if the account continues to make new highs.

 Peak Equity